 Over the period 2002 to 2010, Statistics New Zealand carried out a longitudinal survey known as the Survey of Family, Income and Employment (SoFIE).
 Some eight waves of data were collected.
 In every second wave (2003/2004, 2005/2006, 2007/2008 and 2009/2010), respondents were asked questions about their wealth holdings.

 Permanent Forest Bonds: A pioneering environmental impact bond for Aotearoa New Zealand

 David Hall, Sam Lindsay, and Sam Judd

 The challenge is to establish permanent forest on vulnerable land throughout New Zealand, especially erosion-prone land and waterway margins (see Boxes 1 & 2).
 Leaving this land unforested hinders the nation’s long-term prosperity by degrading national environmental assets and increasing future carbon liabilities, which together, undermine New Zealand’s highly valued green reputation.

-Wealth Disparity in New Zealand: Prelimiinary report providing updated data from SOPHIE
+Wealth Disparity in New Zealand: Preliminary report providing updated data from SoFIE